Existence of Richardson elements in seaweed Lie algebras of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$: Introduction

 The remainder of this paper is organised as follows.
-In Section 2, we recall the notion of a standard seaweed Lie algebras and prove some technical lemmas.
-We decompose standard seaweeds, including standard parabolics, as sums of two Lie subalgebra and consider how one subalgebra interacts with elements in the nilpotent radical of the others.
-Further, we show that a local property of stabilisers of Richardson elements of seaweeds of type $\mathbb{A}$ is sufficient for the existence of Richardson elements in seaweeds of other types.
-This condition can be verified using the categorical construction of Richardson elements \cite{JS, JSY} in type $\mathbb{A}$.
-This is the key to the proof of the existence of Richardson elements in this paper.
-As such, we recall the categorical construction in type $\mathbb{A}$ in Section 3, and prove essential results on stabilisers in Section 4.
-In Section 5, we prove the main result.
-The proof is split into two cases.
-The first case deals with algebras with a decomposition as in Section 2.
-A completely different argument is needed for the remaining case, which is of type $\mathbb{D}$. {In the last section, we discuss the counterexample in $\mathbb{E}_8$.}
+In Section 2, we recall the notion of a standard seaweed Lie algebra and prove some important lemmas.
+We decompose standard seaweeds, including standard parabolics, as sums of subalgebras and analyse how their stabilizers act.
+Further, we show that a local property of stabilisers of Richardson elements for seaweeds of type $\mathbb{A}$ is sufficient for the existence of Richardson elements for all seaweeds of other types, except in two special cases.
+This condition can be verified using the categorical construction of Richardson elements \cite{BHRR, JS, JSY} in type $\mathbb{A}$.
+As such, we recall the construction in type $\mathbb{A}$ and explain the link between seaweed Lie algebras and representations of quivers in Section 3.
+We prove essential results on stabilisers in Section 4.
+In Section 5, we prove the main results.
+In both the general and one of the two special cases, techniques from quiver representation theory play an important role in the proofs.